douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

     * something they have (device / security key) & something they are (biometrics)
 * there is a passwordless preperation wizard at http://aka.ms/passwordlesswizard
 ### External Identities and guest access
-* People who are in your org called called members
+* People who are in your org are called members
 * You can invite people from outside your org and they are called guests
 * When you invite a user from outside your org Azure AD uses a feature called `Azure AD B2B`
 * When you invite a guest user you can specify which `enterprise applications` that can access